misje/opencti-wazuh-connector/docs/source/usage.rst

 OpenCTI.
 Cases are an extension to :term:`STIX` that brings case management to OpenCTI.

-Before using case managemnt, be sure to configure :ref:`status templates
+Before using case management, be sure to configure :ref:`status templates
 <status-templates>` and :ref:`workflows <workflows>` in your OpenCTI
 installation, as well as :ref:`case templates <case-templates>`.
 Otherwise, cases and tasks will not be very useful.
 You may set these up after having